Visa Free Transit in China for 144 Hours

 Meeting the Qualifying Criteria

 - You must be in transit to a third country or region (Hong Kong, Macau, and Taiwan are included among possible third regions).
-For instance, USA–Shanghai–Hong Kong is acceptable for a 144-hour transit visa in Shanghai, but USA–Shanghai–USA is not.
+For instance, USA–Shanghai–Hong Kong is acceptable for a 144-hour transit visa in Shanghai, but USA–Shanghai–USA, or USA-Hong Kong-Shanghai is not.

 - Your transit time is no more than 144 hours (from the first 00:00 hrs after you enter).